 How to use Jon Renau HD Smooth Detangler:

-- Hold 6-8 inches away from hair and spray the desired amount
+- Hold 6-8 inches away from the hair and spray the desired amount

 - Let air dry